Magnolia (film): Screenplay

 By the time he started writing the script, Anderson was listening to the music of his friend Aimee Mann.
 He used her first two solo albums and demo tracks for her upcoming third album, Bachelor No. 2 or, the Last Remains of the Dodo, as a basis and inspiration; he said he "sat down to write an adaptation of Aimee Mann songs".
 In particular, Mann's song "Deathly" inspired the character of Claudia.
 Claudia uses part of the lyric as dialogue in the film ("Now that I've met you / Would you object to / Never seeing each other again").
 The film also features a sequence in which the characters sing along to Mann's song "Wise Up".

-The character of Jim Kurring originated in 1998 when actor John C. Reilly grew a mustache out of interest and started putting together an unintelligent cop character.
-He and Anderson did a few parodies of COPS with the director chasing Reilly around the streets with a video camera.
-Actress Jennifer Jason Leigh made an appearance in one of these videos.
+The character of Jim Kurring originated in 1998, when John C. Reilly grew a moustache out of interest and started putting together an unintelligent cop character.
+He and Anderson did a few parodies of COPS with Anderson chasing Reilly around the streets with a video camera.
+Jennifer Jason Leigh made an appearance in one of these videos.
 Some of Kurring's dialogue came from these sessions.
 This time around, Reilly wanted to do something different and told Anderson that he was "always cast as these heavies or these semi-retarded child men.
 Can't you give me something I can relate to, like falling in love with a girl?"
 Anderson also wanted to make Reilly a romantic lead because it was something different that the actor had not done before.